kachaMukabe/blog/Posts/Thirty days of Golang day one.md

 # 30 Days of Go: Day 1
 ## Introduction
 I have decided to take part in a challenge to learn Golang in the next 30 days.
-I found a Go hackathon and thought this is the perfect opportunity because I have wanted to learn it for a while now.
+I found a [Go hackathon](https://gohack.devpost.com) and thought this is the perfect opportunity because I have wanted to learn it for a while now.
 I have decided to split this learning up in a couple of ways.
 The idea is to build an application for the hackathon.
 My current app idea is a citizen science API.
 This API will allow users to upload photos of animals such as birds or insects.

 I have split my learnings into the following categories:
-- Weeks 1 & 2: Learn the syntax and basics of Golang and do the gophercizes
+- Weeks 1 & 2: Learn the syntax and basics of Golang and do the [gophercises](https://gophercises.com/)
 - Week 3 & 4: Build out the API

 ## Golang syntax
-This information is referenced Golang documentation and especially Go by example.
+This information is referenced Golang documentation and especially [Go by example](https://gobyexample.com).

 ### Variables
 - Golang's variables are explicitly declared like C#, Java